 - Do the numbers from a set of transactions tie out perfectly, or is there a suspicious inconsistency?

 As one might expect, detailed, transaction-level data as described above can also be stitched together to understand patterns across transactions, bank accounts, time periods, and entities.
 This information can be used to understand the intricate financial dynamics of a business.
 It can also form a profile that can be used to measure the likelihood of successful payback, predict delinquency, or identify fraudulent behavior.
-Lending is a business where money is made or lost at the margin, and in times of volatility, it is essential to make risk decisions with full visibility into the nuance of customer dynamics.
+Small business lending is a business where money is made or lost at the margin, and in times of volatility, it is essential to make risk decisions with full visibility into the nuance of customer dynamics.

 Small businesses account for over 60% of net new jobs in the United States.
 The economy depends on the health and vitality of business owners and their companies.
 As the crisis caused by COVID-19 hopefully abates, small businesses will require capital to form, to operate, and to grow.
 As lenders begin to scale up their activity, forward-thinking leaders will be wise to consider how they can evaluate borrowers in a more complete and nuanced way.
 This is essential for making capital available for business while also managing risk in an ever more volatile world.